Web Similarity in Sets of Search Terms using Database Queries: Introduction

 \subsection{Results}

 The NWD is a similarity (a common semantics) between all search terms in a {\em set}.
-(We use set rather than multiset since a set is more appropriate in the context of search terms.)
-It can be thought of as a diameter of the set.
+(We use set rather than multiset as in \cite{CV13} since a set seems more appropriate than multiset in the context of search terms.)
+The NWD can be thought of as a diameter of the set.
 For sets of cardinality two this diameter reduces to a distance between the two elements of the set.
 The NWD can be used for the classification of an unseen item into one of several classes (sets of names or phrases).
-This is simpler and computationally much easier that constructing the classes from the pairwise distances.
-In the latter solution inevitably information gets lost.
+This is required in constructing classes of more than two members while the NGD's as in \cite{CV07} suffice for classes of two members.